GSA-TTS/identity-handbook/_articles/appdev-feature-flags.md

 ## Overview

 Our Rails applications use [configuration values][rails-configuration] to support per-environment configuration.
-This allows us to create new configuration values which control whether a specific application feature is enabled in an environment, so that we can incrementally iterate on a large feature over time before enabling it in lower environments and eventually the production environment.
+This allows us to create new configuration values which control whether a specific application feature is enabled in an environment, so that we can iterate on a large feature over time while [rolling it out](#rolling-out-a-feature-flag).
 These are referred to as "feature flags", and are nothing more than boolean configuration values which are used in code to gate user and logic pathways.

 [rails-configuration]: {% link _articles/appdev-secrets-configuration.md %}#configuration-in-rails-apps